Mahan-M47/HTTP-Proxy-Server/README.md

 This repository contains a proxy server built with basic Python libraries (such as socket) that handles HTTP requests and responses between clients and servers.
 The proxy server can be accessed locally using `localhost:8888`.
 A caching system is implemented to reduce redundant data transfers and improve performance.

 This repository contains the main Python script `ProxyServer.py`, which facilitates HTTP communication and caching.
+This project was created for my Computer Networks course in Spring 2024.

 ### Key Features:
 - HTTP request and response handling.